 A student who has been placed on Academic Probation for one semester and during that semester continues to earn a cumulative grade point average below Good Academic Standing will be placed on Academic Suspension by the Academic Committee.
 If a full-time student (enrolled in 12 or more semester hours) fails to complete 10 or more semester hours toward graduation in any two semesters, that student will be placed on Academic Suspension for one semester.
-The student will not be allowed to enroll for one semester but may reapply to the College through the Admissions Office after that semester.
+The student will not be allowed to enroll for one semester but may reapply to the University through the Admissions Office after that semester.
 If the student is readmitted, he or she will be placed on Academic Probation for one semester.
 The suspension period is to provide a time away from college for students to analyze their academic problems, examine their goals, and determine appropriate action.

 A student who has been placed on Academic Suspension and then has been readmitted on Academic Probation and continues to earn a cumulative grade point average below the academic standard will be subject to academic dismissal by the Academic Committee.
-A student who has been academically dismissed may not re-enroll in the College as a degree candidate.
+A student who has been academically dismissed may not re-enroll in the University as a degree candidate.
 He or she may, however, be allowed to enroll in some courses as a special student with the approval of the Academic Committee.

 Any appeals for exceptions to the policy for academically at-risk students because of extenuating circumstances should be submitted in writing to the Academic Committee through the Registrar or the Vice President for Academic Affairs.